-Sections 5 and 6 are also important safeguards as they codify the rulings of several leading judicial decisions that embraced the Restatement approach to easement relocation but insisted that a non-consensual easement relocation can only occur with judicial approval.20 Section 5(a) thus requires a servient estate owner seeking to relocate an easement under Section 4 to file a civil action.
-Section 5(b) requires the servient estate owner to serve a summons and complaint upon the easement holder whose easement is the subject of relocation, a security-interest holder of record with an interest in either the servient or dominant estate, a lessee of record with an interest in the dominant estate, and any other person, if the relocation would encroach on an area of the servient estate or dominant estate burdened by a real-property interest of record owned by that person.
-This provision essentially establishes the necessary parties to an easement relocation proceeding and guarantees notice of the proceeding to those persons.
-Section 5(c) details the information that must be contained within or must accompany the servient estate owner's complaint, including a statement that the servient estate owner has made a reasonable attempt to notify holders of the excluded categories of easements of the proposed relocation.
-Section 5(d) provides a mechanism for waivers and subordination agreements to be filed in a relocation proceeding.
+Sections 5 and 6 are also important safeguards as they codify the rulings of several leading judicial decisions which embraced the Restatement approach to easement relocation but insisted that a non-consensual easement relocation can only occur with judicial approval.
+Section 5(a) thus requires a servient estate owner seeking to relocate an easement under Section 4 to file a civil action.
+Section 5(b)(1) requires the servient estate owner to serve a summons and complaint or petition upon the easement holder whose easement is the subject of relocation and other interested persons such as a security-interest holder of record or a lessee of record with an interest in the dominant estate.
+In essence, Section 5(b)(1) establishes the necessary parties to an easement relocation proceeding and guarantees notice of the proceeding to those persons.
+Section 5(b)(2) provides a detailed rule addressing the particular kinds of mineral interest holders